Atman50/emacs-config/README.md

 ```

-<a id="orgf1497c5"></a>
+<a id="org4b3197f"></a>

 ### savehist

-A great builtin that allows us to have a history file.
-This means certain elements are saved between sessions of emacs.
-Set the following variables to control `savehist` (use customize).
+A great built-in that allows us to have a history file.
+This means certain elements are saved between sessions of Emacs.
+Set the
+following variables to control `savehist` (use customize).

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">